denten-books/plain-text/1-metaphor.md

 persist despite the intended erasure.
 As dwellers of simulated worlds, we hope that the analogy between paper and pixel achieves a level of verisimilitude.
 Turning the page or erasing a word on the screen should do something similar on the disk.
 However, we also know that not to be the case.
-As in Baudrillard's map, the metaphor is broken in that it no longer reflects any terrain.
+As was the case with Baudrillard's map, the metaphor is broken in that it no longer reflects any terrain.
 The computational metaphor simulates the familiar but absent affordances of the print artifact.
 The simulation suggests a structuring of one kind, while enacting a structure of another.